 According to IIA guidance on IT, which of the following would be considered a primary control for a spreadsheet to help ensure accurate financial reporting?

-Which of the following statements is most accurate concerning the management and audit of a web server?
+Which of the following data security policies is most likely to be the result of a data privacy law?

 According to Herzberg’s Two-Factor Theory of Motivation, which of the following factors are mentioned most often by satisfied employees?